sschertz/holiday-library/Readme.md

 # Holiday Calculation Library

 This is a simple Java library for calculating the dates of various holidays.
+I created this for a personal project where I needed to easily get the dates of various US holidays.

 It currently can return the date for several fairly well-known US holidays (and a few more obscure ones).
-It uses a JSON file to define the rules for the supported holidays, so adding new ones is fairly easy (as long as they don't require new rules).
+It uses a JSON file to define the rules for the supported holidays, so adding new ones is fairly easy (as long as they don't require logic I haven't yet implemented).

 ## Getting a HolidayFactory

 Call the `static` method `HolidayFactory.fromDefaults()` to get a new `HolidayFactory` with the default set of US holidays.
-This gets a new object populated with the holidays defined in `us_holidays_default.json`.
+This gets a new object that can return any of the holidays defined in `us_holidays_default.json`.

 ```java
 // Get a HolidayFactory using the default holidays
 HolidayFactory holidays = HolidayFactory.fromDefaults();
 ```

-I do have additional methods for using other config files, but this is mostly for testing and possible future features.
+I do have additional methods for using other configuration files, but this is mostly for testing and possible future features.
 At some point, I might create configuration files for additional holiday sets, such as by locale.

 ## Getting a Particular Holiday

 Once you have a `HolidayFactory`, call `getHoliday()` to get a new `Holiday` object representing a particular holiday.
-You can specify the holiday you want by string or using a value from the `HolidayFactory.DefaultHolidays` enum.
+You can specify the holiday you want by string or using a value from the `HolidayFactory.DefaultHolidays` enumeration.

 When using a string, it must match exactly the name of the holiday as defined in the JSON file.
 Use `isHolidayDefined()` to make sure the holiday exists first.